Mike Evans (actor): Career

-A college student majoring in drama but with no acting experience, Evans caught his big break when All in the Family producer and director John Rich hired him to play Lionel Jefferson, the son of the Bunkers' new black neighbors.
+A college student majoring in drama but with no acting experience, Evans caught his big break when All in the Family producer and director John Rich hired him to play Lionel Jefferson, the son of the Bunkers' new Black neighbors.
 Show developer Norman Lear preferred Cleavon Little for the role, but Rich lobbied to cast an actor who would appear less "threatening."

 Evans continued to play the role on the spinoff The Jeffersons, but left after the first season to pursue other aspects of his career.
 According to Jimmie Walker, Evans had threatened to leave if he was not given more screen time, and Norman Lear let him out of his contract.
 Actor and opera singer Damon Evans (no relation to Michael) then took the role of Lionel, but Mike Evans returned to the role for the sixth, seventh, eighth and eleventh seasons.
 Evans was a creator/writer of the series Good Times (1974–79).

 Evans played Lenny in the cast of the 1976–77 Danny Thomas situation comedy The Practice during its second and final season.

 Evans was also a real estate investor and owned properties in California's Inland Empire.

 Personal life and death

 Evans died of throat cancer at his mother's home in Twentynine Palms, California, at the age of 57.
-He was survived by his two daughters (Carlena and Tammie), his mother (Annie Sue), a brother, a cousin, and a niece.
-Evans's body was cremated..
 Evans never married.